Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_vegmod.md

 ---
-title: VegMod Script
+title: VegMod
-description: SPOONI VegMod for RedM - Free vegetation modifier to customize and remove grass, bushes, and trees.
-Standalone tool for optimizing your Red Dead Redemption 2 server environment.
+description: Free vegetation modifier to customize and remove grass, bushes, and trees.
+Standalone tool for optimizing your server environment.
 ---

 # 🌱 VegMod